ChunTianBNU/FieldSeg-DA2.0/README.md

 ```
 If you need to modify the training parameters, you can go to the 'config' folder and edit the '.yaml' file inside.

+### Others
+If you need to train on your own data, you can use the code in **'core/util'** for training set generation.
+If you want to replace the model's backbone, make adjustments in **'core/model'**
+Other image processing-related code can be found in **'core/util/UNIT.py'**
 ### Acknowledgement
 * [DeepLab-V3-Plus](https://github.com/jfzhang95/pytorch-deeplab-xception)
 * [UNet](https://github.com/milesial/Pytorch-UNet)